Back to Articles

 How do I know if I am on emergency tax?

 Check your payslip.
 If income tax is deducted at a flat 40% rate on all gross earnings with no tax credits shown, you are on emergency tax.
-You can also check your employment details on Revenue.ie/myAccount under your current employer to see whether a Tax Credit Certificate has been issued.
+You can also check your employment details on Revenue.ie/the Revenue system under your current employer to see whether a Tax Credit Certificate has been issued.

 How long does emergency tax last if I do nothing?